vircadia/vircadia-docs-sphinx/docs/source/create/avatars/blender-tutorial.md

     ![](_images/texture-material.png)
     <div class="admonition note">
         <p class="admonition-title">Note</p>
-        <p>To remove a metallic feel to your avatar in High Fidelity, we recommend changing the default Specular Intensity for each of the main body parts from 0.500 to 0.000.</p>
+        <p>To remove a metallic feel to your avatar in Project Athena, we recommend changing the default Specular Intensity for each of the main body parts from 0.500 to 0.000.</p>
     </div>
 7. When you're done changing your materials and textures, go to **File > Export > FBX (.fbx)**.
 8. Change the 'Path Mode' to 'Copy', then click the 'Embed Textures' icon.
 This makes sure that all of the textures are embedded into your model. ![](_images/blender-export.png)
 9. Give your avatar a unique name.
 10. Click the 'Export FBX' button.

-Now, you are ready to bring your avatar into High Fidelity.
+Now, you are ready to bring your avatar into Project Athena.

 ### Example: Update Eyelashes from an Image